he1senbrg/syndet/README.md

 - GC content analysis
 - Sequence previews and summary statistics

-## Data Structures

-Synteny blocks are represented using a named tuple structure that encapsulates positional information, block characteristics, and quality metrics.

 ## Test Data

 The repository includes sample datasets in the `datasets/` directory for testing with various genomic sequences including E. coli variants and viral genomes.